-Training and education are critical to the success of any safe patient handling program, especially training on proper patient handling equipment use and ongoing education about the benefits of safe patient handling.
-By educating all staff, including physicians, about your safe patient handling program, hospitals can reduce instances of a clinician asking or expecting colleagues to move patients in an unsafe way.
+Education and training are critical to the success of any safe patient handling program, especially training on proper patient handling, equipment use, and the benefits of safe patient handling.
+By educating all staff, including physicians, about the safe patient handling program, hospitals can reduce instances of a clinician asking or expecting colleagues to move patients in an unsafe way.

 Training can range from onsite demonstrations of equipment use and maintenance to broader safe patient handling education programs and national conferences.

-The following are some ideas for a comprehensive approach to safe patient handling education and training:
+Click on the button to see some ideas for a successful approach to safe patient handling education and training:

 The frequency and timing of training will vary based on the size and nature of the organization.
-This training should also be provided to contractors and temporary employees.
+This training should also be provided to all permanent and temporary employees and contractors.

 Some employees have specific roles in the safety and health management system, such as: